malli2017/location-service-workshop/assignments/assignment-5-create-a-pipeline.md

  1. This assignment requires that you've completed [assignment 2](assignment-2-install-docker-jenkins.md) In step

- 2. Now open Jenkins.
+ 1. Now open Jenkins.
 Goto the buildserver IP address in the browser with port number 8080

          username: admin
          password: admin

-         Click on Install selected plugins
+         Click on Install suggested plugins
-         Leave the defaults + select the jUnit plugin

-         Click Install, wait for the installation to complete Click finish (do not edit IP address jenkins suggest)
+         Click finish (do not edit IP address jenkins suggest)

- 3. Now fork [toefel18/location-service-workshop](https://github.com/toefel18/location-service-workshop) on github
+ 1. Now fork [toefel18/location-service-workshop](https://github.com/toefel18/location-service-workshop) with your
+    personal github account. (the fork button is on the top-right)

+ 1. In Jenkins, create a multibranch pipeline that builds your forked repository.

- 3. Create a multibranch pipeline on *New Item*
+         Click on *New Item*

-         Name: location-workshop-pipeline
+         Name: location-service-workshop-pipeline
          Type: Multi-branch pipeline
          Click OK

+         Scroll to Branch Sources
+         Click on add source and select Github
-         Click on Add Credentials and enter your github username and password -> (otherwise we will hit the rate limiter for anon requests)
+         Add credentials and select 'Jenkins' (otherwise we hit the github rate limiter) -> Enter your personal github username and password, and enter github in the id field If you do not add credentials, you will hit the github anonymous api rate limiter.
          In the owner field, enter: <the github account that forked>
          In the repository field, enter: location-service-workshop

+         Scroll to Scan Multibranch Pipeline Triggers
+         enable 'Periodically if not otherwise run'
-         Go down and enable Build periodically, select 1 minute for time interval.
+           -> Select 1 minute for time interval.
+         This will check github for changes once per minute, and automatically build them :D

          Click save.

-         Open the project in Jenkins, click on master and wait for the pipeline to complete.

-         Once complete, then goto the IP address of **groupx_acc_docker**:8080/version.
-The IP address will be communicated via slack.
+         Go to the home page by clicking the logo Click on the pipeline you created
+         Click on master

+         Wait for master to complete, this will take approx 3-5 minutes.
+         Meanwhile, inspect the Jenkinsfile at the root of this repository, which contains the instructions Jenkins is currently executing.

+ 1. Now go to the public IP address of your docker (accept) server `<ip>:8080/version`.

+ 1. Insert a location

+     ```bash
+     curl -X POST -d '{"name": "CGI-Rotterdam", "lat": 51.953326, "lon": 4.5586302}' -H 'Content-Type: application/json' <ip>:8080/v1/locations
+     ```

+     Get the location
+     ```bash
+     curl <ip>:8080/v1/locations/CGI-Rotterdam
+     ```